Gestational thrombocytopenia: Blood test

 During routine prenatal checkups, the physician will conduct a complete blood count test to determine the components of blood.
-The complete blood count will provide further information about platelet levels along.
+The complete blood count will provide further information about platelet levels.

-The physician may conduct a blood test for platelet antibodies, which maybe produced as a result of a certain drug, such as quinine.
-The physician may also conduct blood clot test by adding chemicals to blood to determine how long it takes for the blood to clot.

 Ultrasound

-The physician may conduct an ultrasound around the spleen to determine if the spleen is enlarged due to an overactive spleen.
-The ultrasound will provide an image of the spleen and the doctor will compare it to a normal sized spleen.
+The physician may conduct an ultrasound around the spleen to determine if the spleen is enlarged.

 Bone marrow aspiration or biopsy

-The physician may conduct a bone marrow aspiration or bone marrow biopsy, if they suspect there is a decreased production of platelets in the bone marrow.
+The physician may conduct a bone marrow aspiration or bone marrow biopsy, if there is a decreased production of platelets in the bone marrow.
 A bone marrow aspiration and bone marrow biopsy may be conducted at the same time.

 Prevention

 There is no known information regarding the prevention of this disorder.
 There is no known information regarding the group of women who are likely to be diagnosed with this disorder.